 - Your child has trouble having a bowel movement.

 - You have questions about your child's condition or care.

 Treatment for your child's umbilical hernia

-may depend on how severe it is.
-Your child's umbilical hernia may disappear on his own by age 4 to 5.
-Your child's healthcare provider may be able to manually reduce his hernia.
-He may need surgery if his umbilical hernia is preventing blood flow to his organs, blocking his intestines, or has caused a hole in his intestines.
+depends on how severe it is.
+The hernia may disappear on its own by age 4 to 5.
+Your child's healthcare provider may be able to manually reduce the hernia.
+Surgery may be needed if the hernia prevents blood flow to organs, or blocks or causes an intestinal hole.

 Care for your child:

 - Give your child liquids as directed.
 Liquids may prevent constipation and straining during a bowel movement.
-Ask how much liquid to give your child each day and which liquids are best for him.
+Ask how much liquid to give your child each day and which liquids are best for him or her.